ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/index.md

 ### Order details

-Once an order is opened, you can see the following details about it:
+Once you open an order, you can see the following details about it:

 ![Order details](pictures/details.png)